 Fingerprints of foreigners living in the country have been captured as well.

-According to Arab News of 08 May 2018, nearly all of the estimated 12.2 million foreigners Arabia have had their fingerprints taken.
+According to Arab News of 08 May 2018, nearly all of the estimated 12.2 million foreigners in Saudi Arabia have had their fingerprints taken.

 More on biometrics in Saudi Arabia in our web dossier.